HelderNogueira00/HelderNogueira00/README.md

 Privacy-Focused Bash Developer
 ------------------------------

 Privacy-focused maker & aspiring cloud engineer.
 Building tools for security, automation, and resilience.
-Bash Scripting for privacy-focused tools. :)
+Bash Scripting for privacy-focused tools.
+I appreciate any support or donation :).
+Thanks

 * 🌍  I'm based in Portugal
 * ✉️  You can contact me at [heldernogueira.dev@gmail.com](mailto:heldernogueira.dev@gmail.com)